AbdullahNajeebb/Color-game/README.md

-Color Triangle
+# Color Triangle
 This project is a color shape game that focuses on creating different shapes like triangles and circles using flexbox.
-It's designed to help you learn and understand the behavior of flexbox in CSS.
+It's designed to help you learn and understand the behavior of Flexbox in CSS.

 Overview
 In this game, you'll be working with CSS flexbox properties to create colorful shapes, primarily triangles.
 The project emphasizes the following concepts: